 Villa Bosch, Cultural heritage monument in Heidelberg, Germany.

-The house was built in 1922 as a residence and later served as quarters for American occupation forces after 1945.
-Its restoration in the 1990s transformed it into the headquarters of a major foundation.
+The house was built in 1922 as a private residence for Carl Bosch and stayed in family hands until the end of World War II.
+After 1945, American occupation forces used the property, and in the 1990s it was restored and became the headquarters of a foundation.

 The community of curious travelers